tcolgate/tcolgate.github.io/content/blog/newest.md

 returned is not of much use directly.

 Using the function is rather clumsy.
-By convention, prometheus functions that alter the meaning of the data they process remove __name__, this makes determining what has matched a bit tricky (label_replace tricks can be used to store the original name on a label, I've left such magic out of the examples for the sake of clarity).
+By convention, prometheus functions that alter the meaning of the data they process remove name, this makes determining what has matched a bit tricky (label\_replace tricks can be used to store the original name on a label, I've left such magic out of the examples for the sake of clarity).